timescale/docs/timescaledb/how-to-guides/hyperfunctions/locf.md

-# Last observation carried forward (locf)
+# Last observation carried forward
-Last observation carried forward (locf) is a form of linear interpolation used to fill gaps in your data.
+Last observation carried forward (LOCF) is a form of linear interpolation used to fill gaps in your data.
 It takes the last known value and uses it as a replacement for the missing data.